elixir-cldr/cldr_dates_times/README.md

 iex> h MyApp.Cldr.DateTime.Relative.to_string
 ```

-## Date, Time and DateTime Localization Formatting
+## Date, Time and DateTime Localization Formats

-Dates, Times and DateTimes can be formatted using:
+Dates, Times and DateTimes can be formatted using standard formats, format strings or format IDs.

-* The format types defined for each locale.
-These format types provide cross-locale standardisation and therefore should be preferred where possible.
+* Standard formats provide cross-locale standardisation and therefore should be preferred where possible.
 The format types, implemented for `MyApp.Cldr.Date.to_string/2`, `MyApp.Cldr.Time.to_string/2`,`MyApp.Cldr.DateTime.to_string/2` are `:short`, `:medium`, `:long`  and `:full`.
 The default is `:medium`.
 For example, assuming a configured backend called `MyApp.Cldr`:

     ```elixir
     iex> MyApp.Cldr.DateTime.to_string ~U[2020-05-30 03:52:56Z], format: :short